PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 06:57:17
+Last updated: 2024-04-05 06:57:50
-Random Quote: Kids, sometimes you realize, the journey you've been taking has reached its final stop.
-So, the question becomes: Where do you go next? - Ted Mosby
+Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun